Ocean Reef Marina: 1970s

 A plan for a marina at Ocean Reef was first proposed in early 1973 when Urban Systems Corporation commissioned a report for Kaiser Aetna Australia called the Marina Development in Perth: A Market Survey Analysis.
 The report investigated and established that there was a need for alternative marina and recreational facilities in Perth as the boating pens on the Swan River had become congested.
-Though the Ocean Reef Marina concept was the idea of a developer it was incorporated into a Western Australian state government Metropolitan Report Planning Authority document in April 1973 as a Concept Plan.
+Though the Ocean Reef Marina concept was the idea of a developer it was incorporated into a Government of Western Australia Metropolitan Report Planning Authority document in April 1973 as a Concept Plan.